db-schema/core/README.md

 Dry run may be useful while you are building your schema definition for an existing app; adjust your `schema.rb` and apply it in dry run mode until it fits your database and next dry run doesn't report any changes.
 Don't forget to turn `dry_run` off afterwards!

+## Known problems and limitations

+* primary keys are hardcoded to a single NOT NULL integer field with a postgres sequence attached
+* "partial index problem": some conditions of partial indexes and check constraints can cause a false positive result of checking for differences between `schema.rb` and actual database schema, resulting in unwanted operations on each run (the worst of them being the recreation of an index on a large table)
+* array element type attributes are not supported
+* precision in time & datetime types isn't supported
+* no support for databases other than PostgreSQL

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.